dwarvesf/playbook/operations/the-four-preferences.md

 Within the context of personality typing, the important distinction is which world we live in more often.
 Do we define our life's direction externally or internally?
 Which world gives us our energy, and which do we perhaps find draining?

-### Sensing and Intuition
+### Sensing and intuition

 The "SN" preference refers to how we gather information.
 We all need data on which to base our decisions.
 We gather data through our five senses.
 Jung contended that there are two distinct ways of perceiving the data that we gather.
 The "Sensing" preference absorbs data in a literal, concrete fashion.
 The "Intuitive" preference generates abstract possibilities from information that is gathered.
-We all use both Sensing and Intuition in our lives, but to different degrees of effectiveness and with different levels of comfort.
+We all use both Sensing and intuition in our lives, but to different degrees of effectiveness and with different levels of comfort.

 We are **Sensing** when we: